sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### imagecatalog delete

 Deletes a previously registered custom image catalog.
+It does not delete any cloud provider resources that you created as a prerequisite for creating the Cloudbreak credential.

 **Required Options**